Node-JF/tag-dynalite/README.md

 ### How do I get set up? ###

-* Install the .qplug file to Documents -> QSC -> Plugins
+* Install the .qplug file to Documents -> Q-Sys Designer -> QSC -> Plugins

 ### Q-SYS setup ###